Tutorial: From Excel workbook to a report in the Power BI service to Microsoft Teams

 Power BI creates a clustered column chart.

 Change the type of chart by choosing one of the icons in the Visualizations menu.
 For instance, change it to a Stacked column chart.

 To sort the chart, select More options (...) > Sort by.

-Share your dashboard
+Share a link to your dashboard

 To share your report, at the top of the dashboard, select Share.

-Enter the email addresses of the recipients in the Enter email addresses box and add a message in the box below it.
+In the Share dashboard page, enter the email addresses of the recipients in the Enter email addresses box and add a message in the box below it.